Preschoolers LOVE butterflies! This post has 5 butterfly crafts and activities perfect for preschoolers.

 Roo and I just finished a Butterfly Themed Unit in our preschool curriculum.
 The butterfly crafts were a huge hit!
 Each themed unit involves at least one alphabet activity, one counting activity, a few STEM activities, several books to read, and lots of crafts!

 We also got a Butterfly Kit from InsectLore so we could observe the whole butterfly lifecycle for ourselves and get some really fun hands-on learning done.
 I highly recommend this kit, it was so much fun to watch the caterpillars grow and spin their silk into a chrysalis!
-Click my affiliate link if you want to check it out. (yes, I will receive a small commission if you purchase, but that doesn’t change how much I really enjoyed InsectLore’s kit!)
+Click my affiliate link if you want to check it out.
+(I will receive a small commission at no extra cost to you if you purchase, but that doesn’t change how much I really enjoyed InsectLore’s kit!)

 I’ve shared on my facebook page the videos of us releasing the butterflies if you want to check that out.